top of page

 5. Blockage Page

 The blockages page was one of our main focuses, as it was directly linked to the brief.
-Through the use of images, iconography, and clear steps, we have tried to create an intuitive page with reduced text and scrolling, improving user experience.
+Using images, iconography, and clear steps, we have created an intuitive page with reduced text and scrolling, improving user experience.

 Redesign of blockage page